- Guaranteed for 2 full months

 There are a number of results of changing the aperture of your shots that you’ll want to keep in mind as you consider your setting but the most noticeable one will be the depth of field that your shot will have.

-Here’s one more example with an even wider aperture of f1.2 that leaves the guitar in focus but everything else blurred.
+Here’s one more example with an even wider aperture of f1.4 that leaves the flower in focus but everything else blurred.

 Aperture has a big impact upon depth of field.
 Large aperture (remember it’s a smaller number) will decrease depth of field while small aperture (larger numbers) will give you larger depth of field.